carbon1423/secure-multiplayer-game-server/README.md

 - Set up hosting multiple clients using threads
 - Clean connection and disconnection of clients
 - Basic SDL2 game logic
+- Have the ability to display multiple clients at once, but randomly crashes
+- `test_client.c` creates a non graphical client that "moves" every second

 ## Goals
 - Update each clients screens with the other players positions
 - Work on game logic
 - Implement things like gravity and platforms
-- Write a `test_client.c` so that the server can recieve signals and update the main clients screen.
+- Write a `test_client.c` so that the server can recieve signals and update the main clients screen

+## Issues
+- Crashing randomly when testing with multiple clients
+- Test client just stops moving